oitzujoey/duck-lisp/README.md

 Typical usage of the language only requires including "duckLisp.h" and "duckVM.h".
 Adding new user-defined generators that generate bytecode requires "emitters.h".
 Some user-defined generators may want to call existing generators which can be called by including "generators.h".
 Reader function declarations can be found in "parser.h".

-Examples on how to extend the language can be found in `duckLisp-dev.c`.
+Examples on how to extend the language can be found in `scratchwork/duckLisp-dev.c`.

 ## Is it any good?